dotnet/samples/core/interop/IDynamicInterfaceCastable/README.md

+---
+languages:
+- csharp
+- cpp
+products:
+- dotnet-core
+page_type: sample
+name: "IDynamicInterfaceCastable: Supporting Interfaces Dynamically"
+urlFragment: "idynamicinterfacecastable"
+description: "A .NET application that shows how to implement IDynamicInterfaceCastable to project a native object as implementing different managed interfaces."
+---

 # `IDynamicInterfaceCastable` Sample

 The [`IDynamicInterfaceCastable` API](https://github.com/dotnet/runtime/issues/36654) was introduced in .NET 5 as a way for creating a .NET class that supports interfaces which are not in its metadata.